Primal dual methods for Wasserstein gradient flows: Numerical results

 In Figure \ref{fig:KS3}, we again simulate solutions of the Keller-Segel equation with $m=2$, but in this case we take the initial data to be given by three localized bumps (Gaussian rings, i.e., the radial cut of the ring is a Gaussian with a center on the circle.)
 We observe a two-stage evolution in which the each of the bumps converges to a localized quasi-stationary state, and then interact and merge into one single bump in the long time limit.
 This is a manifestation of the typical metastability phenomena, which is likely present in the majority of the diffusion dominated Keller-Segel models \cite{BFH14, CCH15,CCY}.

 {\bf Acknowledgement:} The authors would like to thank Ming Yan for fruitful discussions on primal dual methods and preliminary code for the three operator splitting algorithm.
-They would also like to thank Wuchen Li for many helpful conversations.
-JAC acknowledges support by the Engineering and Physical Sciences Research Council (EPSRC) under grant no. EP/P031587/1.
-KC was supported by NSF DMS-1811012.
-LW and CW are partially supported by NSF DMS-1620135, 1903420.
+They would like to thank Wuchen Li for many helpful conversations.
+Finally, they would like to thank the anonymous reviewers for their useful observations and suggestions, which greatly improved this work.
+JAC was supported the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 883363).
+JAC was also partially supported by the EPSRC grant number EP/P031587/1.
+KC was supported by NSF DMS-1811012 and a Hellman Faculty Fellowship.
+LW and CW are partially supported by NSF DMS-1620135, 1903420, 1846854.